kirilllzaitsev/depth_completion_with_diffusion/README.md

 #### Data

+**Before starting**, make sure to update all paths that start with '/path/to' in the directory you want to work with.

 - Download the KITTI Depth Completion dataset from [here](https://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) to a PATH_TO_DEPTH_COMPLETION directory of your choice.
 - Replace '???' with PATH_TO_DEPTH_COMPLETION in all files under the rsl_depth_completion/configs/dataset directory.